esy/esy/docs/configuration.md

 esy dune runtest
 ```

-However, to ensure forward compatiblity, we encourage a more verbose
+For non-interactive (ie. when used in scripts), to ensure forward compatiblity, we encourage a more verbose
 `esy run-script build-dev` and `esy run-script test`.
 Explicitly specifying
 `run-script` prevents clashes with subcommands that we add in future.